DeckerGirl/ENC4265portfolio/reflective_blogs.md

 # Reflective Blog 4
-Prompt C: Ask a generative AI tool (maybe one in Boodlebox or Copilot) to generate something you might have to write in your future career.
+**Prompt C:** Ask a generative AI tool (maybe one in Boodlebox or Copilot) to generate something you might have to write in your future career.
 Assess the result, and then revise your prompt or "stack" an additional prompt onto it (e.g., "remove the passive voice and add headings").
 Congratulations, you're a prompt engineer now.
 Add this skill to your resume.
-On your website, post: 1) your original and revised prompts 2) your assessment of what it generated 3) (optional) what it generated.
+On your website, post: 1) your original and revised prompts 2) your assessment of what it generated 3) (optional) what it generated.<br>

-Reflection: For this reflection I entered the prompt: "Generate a detailed project proposal for a front-end developer working on a web application redesign for a comapny called LuLuDesign".
-Below is my first result.<br>
+**Origonal Prompt:** For this reflection I entered the following prompt into ChatGBT: "Generate a detailed project proposal for a front-end developer working on a web application redesign for a comapny called LuLuDesign"<br>
+**Revised Prompt:** I thought the output was too dense so I stacked the existing prompt with: " - Remove any tables and shorten this project purposal"<br>
+**Assessement:** <br>

-#### Origional Prompt
+#### Origional Prompt Result
 **Project Proposal: Web Application Redesign**

 Prepared by: Amber Morgan<br>Role: Front-End Developer<br>Date: 2/20/25<br>Project Title: Web Application Redesign for LuLuDesign<br>